 - Q Is Boniva safe for pregnant or breastfeeding women?

-- Q What are the side effects of Boniva injection?
+- Q What are the side effects of Boniva?